 I piloted the program in summer 2014 in my town of Brookline, MA for eight girls, taking note of what they most enjoyed and revising along the way.
 They had much to say, and I learned even more after teaching the program at several Boston public schools.
 It was clear to me that there was a hunger, even desperation, for this information.

-In 2015, I started teaching the curriculum to female college volunteers in Boston, starting with six young women.
+In 2015, I started teaching the curriculum to female college volunteers in Boston.
 They brought their own passion for this cause to the classroom, and a fired-up determination to make things better for the next generation of girls.
-The middle-school girls loved having these “big sisters” looking out for them, and we continued to grow.
-We now have almost 40 young women teaching in fall 2018.
+The middle-school girls loved these “big sisters” looking out for them, and MEDIAIGIRLS continued to grow.
+We have reached over 4,000 girls and parents with our workshops.

 Game on.
 This is nothing short of a girl-fueled revolution to transform the culture of media.
 We want to see media that shines the spotlight on girls and women who contribute to the world through their decency, bravery, smarts, and other humor.
 If traditional media won’t do it, we’ll help girls and young women ban together to shine that media spotlight using their social media.